 CITY SERVICES

-BCU TALENT GUIDE: Special magazine for all those who come to live in Barcelona.
+BCU TALENT GUIDE: Special magazine for everyone coming to live in Barcelona

-BIWD: County attention service for international talent that comes to the city.
+BIWD: City council service supporting international talent arriving in the city.

 KONSULTAM: Psychological support service for young people